SuzyQuant/SuzyQuant/notes/meetings/STAR.md

 * Roadmap
 * Can use mermaid.js for the roadmapping
 * Connects the past, present, and future state of the project
+* Use flowchart or gantt chart etch for the track in mermaid.js

 ## Assist
 * Personal